Trolls World Tour poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Trolls World Tour against these established plot points, we can identify how Walt Dohrn utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Trolls World Tour within the family genre.

 Walt Dohrn's Structural Approach